MinnPost/minnpost-scraper-2012-general-elections/README.md

 ### Install codebase

 We are assuming this is the only thing running on server so not using Virtualenv, but feel free to use it.
-Assuming all relative paths are form home directory.
+Assuming all relative paths are from repo directory.

     git clone git://github.com/MinnPost/minnpost-scraper-2012-general-elections.git
+    cd minnpost-scraper-2012-general-elections
     sudo pip install -r requirements_local.txt

 ### Setup webserver/API